-More than 90% of U.S. homes have hard water, which means it has too much calcium and magnesium.
+More than 90% of U.S. homes have hard water, which means it contains excessive calcium and magnesium.
 These minerals can accumulate in your pipes and appliances, causing clogs and less efficient operation.

-If you struggle with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
+If you struggle with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
 Having a plumber install a water softener is the best way to solve this issue.

 - Brass: up to 100 years

 - PVC: up to 45 years

 If your pipes are close to the end of their lifetime and you’re faced with leaks, rusty water or insufficient water pressure, it may be time to have new ones installed.